Azure/ResourceModules/docs/wiki/ParameterFileTokens.md

 ---

 The Token Replacement Functionality comes with the ability to store Parameter File Tokens in Azure Key Vault.
-This is performed by creating a Secret in GitHub Actions called `PLATFORM_KEYVAULT`, which then automtically flows as an Environment Variable in Workflows.The below diagram shows the flow in more detail:
+This is performed by creating a Secret in GitHub Actions called `PLATFORM_KEYVAULT`, which then automatically flows as an Environment Variable in Workflows.The below diagram shows the flow in more detail:

 ![paramFileTokenSetKeyVault](../media/paramFileTokenSetKeyVault.jpg)

 1- The user can create the Secret called `PLATFORM_KEYVAULT`.
 This must be a unique Key Vault name across Azure.

+  > The parameter files can now be tokenized as per required value.
+Then token must be in the format of `<<tokenName>>`.
+Either locally or remotely on the Key Vault.

 2- The user then triggers the [Dependency Workflow](../../.github/workflows/platform.dependencies.yml) to instantiate the Platform Token Key Vault.